felixfbecker/vscode-php-intellisense/README.md

 Advanced PHP IntelliSense for Visual Studio Code.

 **Note: This is just the VS Code extension that spawns the actual language server.
-The language server itself is implemented purely in PHP [in its own repository](https://github.com/felixfbecker/php-language-server), all features need to be implemented there and all issues should be reported there.**
+The language server itself is implemented purely in PHP [in its own repository](https://github.com/felixfbecker/php-language-server), all features need to be implemented there and all issues should be reported there.
+You do NOT need to install it manually though, it is bundled in this extension.**

 ## Installation